hlship/threaded-conversation/README.md

 (c) 2019-present Howard M. Lewis Ship

-Licensed under the terms of the Apache Sofware Licence 2.0.
+Licensed under the terms of the Apache Software License 2.0.

 Pull Requests are encouraged; by submitting a pull request, you are irrevocably assigning copyright for any submitted materials to the repository owner, Howard Lewis Ship.